It’s widely regarded that parenting is one of the toughest jobs around. New York City has its own challenges and good psychotherapy can help.

 - Fights over studying and poor grades

-In my practice, family therapy is a short-term proposition.
-This is because, in my opinion, what it means to be a good parent can’t be separated from the over-all demands of growth as a human being.
+In our practice, family therapy is a short-term proposition.
+This is because, in our opinion, what it means to be a good parent can’t be separated from the over-all demands of growth as a human being.
 Our ability to build with conflict, to speak rationally, to be demanding of those around us, and build relationships are skills that are valuable throughout life, not just in relationships with our children.